Understanding lockForUpdate and sharedLock in Laravel

 Did you find this article valuable?

-Support Alex Renoki by becoming a sponsor.
+Support blog@renoki by becoming a sponsor.
 Any amount is appreciated!